matter-labs/zksync-lite-docs/docs/matterlabs.md

 to enable mainstream adoption of crypto, and our mission is to accelerate this inevitable outcome of the ongoing digital revolution.

-zkSync is in production since Summer 2020, with [usage growing](https://zkscan.io).
+zkSync is in production since Summer 2020, with [growing usage](https://zkscan.io).

 Everything we build is [open source](https://github.com/matter-labs).